 The zucchini harvest has begun!
 I’m not yet regretting the 5 plants I popped in the ground planning for a summer of squash blossom quesadillas and my dream of edible flower pizza, but the season is young.
 No doubt in a couple of months I’ll find a monstrous zucchini or two hidden under the scarlet runner beans as in years past and have to do something drastic again.

-I’ve long thought that there was very little scientific and technological progress in the Middle Ages because – seeing as water quality was dicey at best – people sat around drinking beer and hard cider all day.
-Nothing like a steady diet of strong mead to fuel superstition and conflict, right?
-It’s not by chance the Age of Enlightenment coincided with the mainstream availability of coffee.
-An entire continent shook off a centuries-long muddled haze and embraced the caffeine-fueled investigation of rational thought.read more
+I’ve long thought that there was very little scientific and technological progress in the Middle Ages because, seeing as water quality was dicey at best, people sat around drinking beer and hard cider all day.
+Life with a steady buzz isn’t very conducive to invention and productivity.read more

 Climate change is the new black.
 My peppers and tomatoes are happy; the dog is miserable; the boy has the swimming unit in P.E. this month so he is just fine.
 Hot days deserve cool meals, you know, so here’s a recipe for a celery and jicama salad that promises to take the edge off the heat.read more